pitsios-s/RSA/README.md

 RSA
 ===

-A project for encrypting/decrypting messages, using the RSA algorithm.
+A project for encrypting/decrypting messages, using the RSA algorithm, implemented in java.

 This project was developed for the purposes of the course 'Advanced Topics in Algorithms' of cs department, Athens University of Economics and Business, during the Spring semester 2012 - 2013.